n8thangreen/Stockholm-health-economics-course/index.md

 Learn about health economics modelling and how to implement a range of models in R.
 The first day of the course will consist of lectures giving a grounding in health economics modelling for cost-effectiveness analyses from a Bayesian perspective.
-The second day of the course will consist of computer labs in which models presented in Day 1 are are implemented in R.
+The second day of the course will consist of computer labs in which models presented in Day 1 are implemented in R.

 ## Prerequisits
 * __Day 1__: No health economics background is assumed.
 Basic statistics and probabilty is preferable and ideally some Bayesian inference.